DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 ## Building

 You do not need to build this callout in order to use it.
 You can build it if you wish.
-To do so, use maven.
+To do so, use [Apache Maven](https://maven.apache.org/).
 You need maven v3.5 at a minimum.

 ```
 mvn clean package